-In response to both J-Lo & Matt’s upcoming pictures, I’ve decided to look back at The Wedding Planner.
-I’m gonna come clean y’all, my mom introduced me to both J-Lo & Matt with this film.
+In response to both J-Lo & Matt’s upcoming projects, I’ve decided to look back at The Wedding Planner.
+I’m gonna come clean y’all, my mom introduced me to both J.Lo & Matt with this rom-com.
 I enjoyed it as a kid, now that I’m older, let’s see if it still holds up.

 This review contains SPOILERS.
 If you’ve never seen this movie, read at your own risk.